 THE VATICAN CITY AND ST PETER’S BASILICA:

-The Vatican City is one of the most popular destinations in the world as it contains both the residence of the Pope and the largest church in the world.
-Whether it be works of art, or its rich religious history, rest assured you won’t be disappointed.
-The Vatican is home to highly-praised Museums, the Sistine Chapel, and St. Peter’s Basilica.
-This tour will explore the highlights of the Vatican City, with an emphasis on the burial sites of numerous Popes, and most notably, John Paul II.
+The Vatican City is a highly popular tourist destination known for being the residence of the Pope and the location of the largest church in the world.
+It is a place where you can witness some of the most incredible works of art and immerse yourself in rich religious history.
+The Vatican boasts of world-renowned Museums, the iconic Sistine Chapel, and the majestic St. Peter’s Basilica.
+During the tour, you will get to explore the highlights of the Vatican City and may be also able to visit the burial sites of numerous Popes, including the great John Paul II.

 We highly recommend for you to pre-purchase your Vatican tickets online for a 2 pm entry.

-Important notice: The Basilica of St Peter’s might close for last minute ceremonies or mass.
-We will try to inform you as soon as we can but not always possible.
+Important notice: The Basilica of St Peter’s might close for last-minute ceremonies or mass.
+We will try to inform you as soon as possible, but it is not always possible.